fusebit/everyauth-express/README.md

   and used already in production by Fusebit customers
   * Identity backed by either private keys or OAuth 2

-Fusebit has a strong committment to maintain a high standard for security practices, and welcomes any bug reports or security advisories.
-Please contact support@fusebit.io for any further questions.
+Fusebit is committed to maintaining a high standard of security practices and welcomes any bug reports or security advisories.
+Don't hesitate to get in touch with support@fusebit.io for any further questions.

 ## Authentication